• Skip to main content

 Jump to Recipe Print Recipe

 • It's Fresh, It's Light, It's Perfect for Spring! - When that first seasonal asparagus hits the stores, it feels like spring is right around the corner!
 We love asparagus, but only when it's in season!
 I haven't yet, but I'd like to start growing it in the garden.
 This salad brings out the best in that seasonal asparagus!
+Try this Balsamic Glazed Asparagus too!

 • That Crispy Prosciutto is Amazing! - Have you made crispy prosciutto before?
 This might make you want to make it all the time, it's delicious!
 Similar to bacon in a salad, crispy prosciutto adds a salty bite, and with hard boiled egg, it makes this salad hearty enough to be a meal on its own.
 Just 10 minutes in the oven, you might want to make extra!
-Store it in the fridge all week to add to salads, pastas, or crumble over egg salad!

 Ingredients